 - 4.22 The Local plan should include a spatial strategy that connects homes with jobs; good quality public transport; facilities/services and high-quality open spaces.
-Policies should also highlight wellbeing and social inclusion as a key priority for new developments. - 4.23 The redevelopment of the Travis Perkins site with a high density mixed use development can help achieve 'good growth' that promotes wellbeing (including health) through the following inclusive and anti-poverty measures: - Energy efficient homes and that delivers low energy and water bills; - Promotion of commercial development and job creation that offers the Living Wage and opportunities for those on lower incomes to increase wages to easily access jobs; - A wide range of social infrastructure and open space in new developments that provide pathways to free (i.e. no charge to the user) opportunities for improved health outcomes; and - Promotion of rented accommodation that meets an identified need for housing that is proportionate to income.
+Policies should also highlight wellbeing and social inclusion as a key priority for new developments. - 4.23 The redevelopment of Kett House and 10 Station Road with a high density commercial-led use development can help achieve 'good growth' that promotes wellbeing (including health) through the following inclusive and anti-poverty measures: - Energy efficient buildings that maximise opportunities for enhancing sustainability on site; - Promotion of commercial development and job creation that offers the Living Wage and opportunities for those on lower incomes to increase wages to easily access jobs; and - A wide range of social infrastructure and open space in new developments that provide pathways to free (i.e. no charge to the user) opportunities for improved health outcomes.